lexicongovernance/pluraltools-backend/README.md

 ## Project structure

 1. [db](./src/db/) contains all the db models.
-2. [routers](./src/routers/) contains all the api routers which map urls to the service
+2. [routers](./src/routers/) contains all the api routers which map urls to the service.
-3. [services](./src/services/) contains all business logic for the routes
+3. [services](./src/services/) contains all business logic for the routes.
-4. [middleware](./src/middleware/) contains all the middleware that is used in the routers before the code reaches the service
+4. [middleware](./src/middleware/) contains all the middleware that is used in the routers before the code reaches the service.
+5. [modules](./src/modules/) contains all voting models implemented in the forum backend.
-5. [types](./src/types/) contains all the zod types that are needed for validation
+6. [types](./src/types/) contains all the zod types that are needed for validation.

 ## For developers